nbari/dbre/content/postgresql/rsync.md

 follows:

 1. `rsync` the data directory to the new location.
-2. Once almost all the data is copied, you can either stop the PostgreSQL server (adviced) and sync the ramaining data or take a `pg_backup_start`,  rsync the remaining data and then take a `pg_backup_stop` and then sync again.
+2. Once almost all the data is copied, you can either stop the PostgreSQL server (advised) and sync the ramaining data or take a `pg_backup_start`,  rsync the remaining data and then take a `pg_backup_stop` and then sync again.
 3. update the `data_directory` parameter in `postgresql.conf` of the new location
 4. start the PostgreSQL server